siddhraj-sinh/gh-actions-course/README.md

-This repository consists all practice exercise performed in github actions course.
+This repository consists all practice exercise performed in github actions course